MSearleProjects/Phishing-QSVM/README.md

 *Note: The near-perfect accuracy suggests that the quantum kernel successfully mapped the phishing data into a high-dimensional space where the classes became highly seperable, offering a compelling result for QML application in cybersecurity.*
 ***
 ## Conclusion
 This project validated the potential of the Quantum Support Vector Classifier for highly accurate phishing URL detection.
 Achieving such a high score on all metrics on the test set demonstrates that the quantum-enhanced feature mapping effectively seperates complex, non-linear patterns within the URL feature data.
-This provides strong evidence that Quantum Machine Learning, even when simulated on classical hardware, offers a powerful alternative to classical detection mehtods for critical cybersecurity tasks.
+This provides strong evidence that Quantum Machine Learning, even when simulated on classical hardware, offers a powerful alternative to classical detection methods for critical cybersecurity tasks.
 The use of `ZZFeatureMap` proved to be a robust method for kernel generation, leading to results that surpass many traditional machine learning benchmarks.